Bowbaq/hipchat-dump/README.md

 2. Paste the command below:

    `curl -fsSL https://raw.githubusercontent.com/Bowbaq/hipchat/master/install | bash`
-3. After a few seconds, `Installation complete` should appear in your Terminal window
+3. After a few seconds, `Installation complete` should appear in your Terminal window.
+Keep that window open, you'll need it to download your messages.

 ### Manual Steps